Innovative | Daring | Evangelistic | Adventist

 Four pastors will receive $2,500 each.
 The funds will be given to the Pastor during EC3 earmarked for Pastor’s Project Genesis.

-A one-page application, simple yet specific about the project: please click here to complete the application and video consent form (pdf fillable).
+A one-page application, simple yet specific about the project: please click here to complete the application (pdf fillable).

 The applicant must be registered and present at the Evangelism Conference (EC3) the entire time as the funds are earmarked for this event.
 No exceptions.